Blowin' Me Up (With Her Love)

-"Blowin' Me Up (With Her Love)" is the debut single by American recording artist JC Chasez.
-The song was released as a single from the soundtrack to the 2002 film Drumline and was included on Chasez's debut studio album Schizophrenic.
-In the United Kingdom, the single was released as a double A-side with Chasez' following single, "Some Girls (Dance with Women)" in February 2004.
+"Blowin' Me Up (With Her Love)" is the debut solo single by American recording artist JC Chasez.
+The song was released as a single from the soundtrack to the 2002 film Drumline and was included on Chasez's 2004 debut studio album Schizophrenic.
+In the United Kingdom, the single was released as a double A-side with Chasez's following single, "Some Girls (Dance with Women)" in February 2004.

 The song was written by Chasez and Dallas Austin, the latter having produced the Drumline film.
 In keeping with the theme of the movie, the beat contains drums and band instruments.
 The music video was released on December 12, 2002.

 Background

-In 2002, Chasez's band *NSYNC was on a hiatus.
+In 2002, JC Chasez's band *NSYNC was on a hiatus.
 During the hiatus, Chasez continued work as a songwriter while also considering acting in movies.
-While working with Dallas Austin on songs for the Drumline movie, Austin urged Chasez to sing on the track and to consider recording a solo album.
+While working with Dallas Austin on songs for the Drumline movie, Austin urged Chasez to sing on the track and to consider recording a solo album, which would become his album Schizophrenic.

 Music video

 The music video appears to be set in a post-apocalyptic world.
 Chasez sings the song with a marching band in the background, played by the RCC Marching Band.
 He also pursues his love interest (Tara Reid) at a monster truck rally, a run-down diner, and a car junkyard.
 Initially the woman is not interested in Chasez, but has a change of heart midway and straddles him on the diner's counter.
 Chasez competes in a drag race and celebrates with his newfound love afterwards.
 The video also features a dance routine by Chasez and several backup dancers.
 Melissa Smith stars in the video as a girl dancing at the monster truck rally.
 Dallas Austin, who co-produced the single, appears in the video driving a monster truck and smashing cars.
-The music video premiered on TRL on December 12, 2002.
+The music video premiered on Total Request Live on December 12, 2002.